Skip to main content

 When should I get a mammogram?

-The Women’s Preventive Services Initiative recommends that average-risk women and persons with breasts initiate mammography screening no earlier than age 40 and no later than age 50.
+The Women’s Preventive Services Initiative recommends that average-risk persons with breasts initiate mammography screening no earlier than age 40 and no later than age 50.

 Screening mammography should occur at least once every two years and as frequently as once a year.